Counselling services

 At Can’t We Just Get Along Counselling, our eating therapists will work with you from the moment you walk in the door until you have developed a healthy relationship with food.

 We know that getting help for your eating disorder is not an easy task.
 That’s why we always offer caring and compassionate guidance to help you deal with your situation.
-We will work with you to determine where your eating habits stem from while helping you find healthy ways to cope and heal.
+We will work with you to determine where your eating habits stem from while helping you learn coping strategies so you can heal.

 Don’t deal with your eating disorder in silence; reach out for support.
-Eating disorder counselling can open up deeper feelings you may have.
+Eating disorder counselling can open up the discussion around other mental health concerns you may have.
 If that occurs, we have additional support, like anxiety counselling, that we can use to work through your pain and help you.

 Get the Help You Need to Overcome Your Eating Disorder